Our free membership, business.com+, takes the pain out of choosing new business services.

 Open row

 In recent years, Miami and other Florida cities have gained recognition as prime locations for newly formed businesses and businesses relocating from other states.
-In the first four months of 2024 alone, 163,992 new businesses formed in Florida.
+In 2024 alone, nearly 630,000 new businesses were started across Florida, building dramatically on the 163,992 new businesses that formed in just the first four months of 2024.
+Additionally, according to Florida Politics, more than 47,000 new business applications were filed in January 2025, reinforcing Florida’s ongoing momentum as a national leader in business formation.

-In addition, many established companies of all sizes have decided to make Florida their home.
-Securities and Exchange Commission (SEC) data shows that Florida was the No. 1 state for corporate relocations in 2023, with 86 percent more corporations moving their headquarters there than moving out.
+Many established companies of all sizes have chosen to make Florida their home.
+In 2024, Florida welcomed a net 503 business relocations across all sectors and continued to rank among the top U.S. destinations for publicly announced corporate headquarters moves.
 Whether you’re starting a new business or relocating offices, learn why Florida is an attractive option and get tips for starting or moving your company there.

 FYIDid you know